curran/d3-component/README.md

 <a href="#component" name="component">#</a> <b>component</b>(<i>tagName</i>[, <i>className</i>])

 Creates a new component generator that manages and renders into DOM elements of the specified *tagName*.
-Optionally, for more specificity, you may specify a *className*, which will determine the value of the `class` attribute on the DOM elements managed.
+Optionally, you may specify a *className*, which will determine the value of the `class` attribute on the DOM elements managed.

 <a href="#component_render" name="component_render" >#</a> <i>component</i>.<b>render</b>([<i>function</i>])

 Sets the render function of this component generator to the specified *function*.
-This function will be invoked for each instance of the component, passing the *selection* (a D3 selection that contains a single DOM element) and *datum* (the object that determines what will be rendered, similar to `props` in React components).
+This function will be invoked for each instance of the component, passing the *selection* (a D3 selection that contains a single DOM element) and *props* (the object that determines what will be rendered, similar to `props` in React components).
 If a *function* is not specified, returns the  render function of this component generator, which defaults to a no-op.

 For example, here are some components that create `<h1>` and `<p>` elements, and set their text.